telerik/kendo-react/docs/knowledge-base/multiselect-set-maximum-selection.md

 This can be achieved by using the slice method and passing the number of items we wish to limit as an argument:

 {% meta id:index height:450 %}
+{% embed_file multiselect/multiselect-set-maximum-selection/app.jsx preview %}
-{% embed_file multiselect/multiselect-set-maximum-selection/main.jsx preview %}
+{% embed_file multiselect/multiselect-set-maximum-selection/main.jsx %}
 {% endmeta %}